GeorgeStrakhov/hungryfools.dev/docs/NOTES.md

 - dynamic from the DB (add in the admin)

-- stripe integration to add sponsored links and jobs
+- LATER: stripe integration to add sponsored links and jobs

 - separate page for the directory of projects. isOpenSource (github code link add to the schema)